Kim Coleman: 2020 House of Representatives race

-In January 2020, Coleman announced her candidacy for the U.S. House of Representatives, vying for Utah's 4th congressional House seat, challenging Democratic incumbent Ben McAdams.
-She won the Utah state Republican convention in April 2020 with 55% of the delegate vote.
-She went on to compete in a four-way primary with second-place finisher Burgess Owens, Jay McFarland, and Trent Christensen, the latter two of whom collected enough signatures to qualify regardless of the convention outcome.
+In January 2020, Coleman announced her candidacy for the U.S. House of Representatives, vying for Utah's 4th congressional district, challenging Democratic incumbent Ben McAdams.
+Coleman won the Utah state Republican convention in April 2020 with 55% of the delegate vote.
+Coleman went on to compete in a four-way primary with second-place finisher Burgess Owens, Jay McFarland, and Trent Christensen.
 On June 30, 2020, Coleman lost to Owens, earning 24% of the vote.
 Owens won with 43% of the vote.

 In a May 2020 editorial for UtahPolicy.com, Coleman wrote that "even when McAdams votes against Pelosi's far-left agenda, he's still voting for it" because the United States' "political system is a two-team sport" and "by his presence, Ben McAdams furthers the radical, far-left agenda of the modern Democrat Party."

 COVID-19 and the Chinese Communist Party

 Coleman was an early critic of the Chinese Communist Party's (CCP) mishandling of the novel COVID-19 virus.
 On her blog, she wrote, "the coronavirus plague facing us comes exclusively as a courtesy of the Chinese Communist Party (CCP).
 No Communist China, no crisis.
 The CCP lied and dissembled the reality of this often-deadly virus, their deception costing the rest of the world as many as six weeks of preparation.
 Those six weeks will end up costing how many thousands of lives worldwide?
 How many trillions of dollars?"

 The Salt Lake Tribune reported on criticism of her blog post, with some commentators calling it "racist."
 The Tribune later ran an op-ed by Asian-American supporter Frances Floresca defending Coleman's post, stating that "the main purpose of Coleman's post was to explain our nation's dependence on Chinese pharmaceuticals and how China controls the world's medical drug supply. … Coleman is clearly not wanting to harm anyone no matter who they are."

-A few weeks later, she affirmed her position and posted to her blog an Atlantic article, "Consider the Possibility that Trump is Right on China."
+A few weeks later, Coleman affirmed her position and posted to her blog an Atlantic article, "Consider the Possibility that Trump is Right on China."

 Endorsements

-Coleman received endorsements from U.S. Representative Paul Gosar, Trump administration economic advisor Stephen Moore, U.S. Representative Andy Biggs, and U.S. Representative Jim Jordan.
-She has also received the support of a number of Utah-based legislators, mayors, and city councilors, including the county commissioners of 15 of Utah's counties.
+In her Republican primary campaign for Utah's 4th Congressional District, Coleman received endorsements from Paul Gosar, Stephen Moore, Andy Biggs, and Jim Jordan.
+She has also received the support of several Utah-based legislators, mayors, and city councilors, including the county commissioners of 15 of Utah's counties.

-Mia Love, who held the seat prior to losing to McAdams by 0.2% of the vote in 2018, also endorsed Coleman.
+Mia Love, who held the seat from 2015 to 2019, also endorsed Coleman.

-She has the support of the House Freedom Fund, Foundation for Individual Rights in Education, the Libertas Institute, Americans for Prosperity, NRCC Young Guns, Freedomworks, Right Women PAC, American Conservative Union, the Susan B. Anthony List, Republicans for National Renewal, and Pro-Life Utah.
+Coleman was supported by the House Freedom Fund, Foundation for Individual Rights in Education, the Libertas Institute, Americans for Prosperity, NRCC Young Guns, Freedomworks, Right Women PAC, American Conservative Union, the Susan B. Anthony Pro-Life America, Republicans for National Renewal, and Pro-Life Utah.

-Coleman has an endorsement and A-rating from the National Rifle Association.
+Coleman had an endorsement and A-rating from the NRA Political Victory Fund.